 We Discover The Root Cases For Your Migraine

-Since functional medicine evaluates the causes of chronic illness the functional medicine approach is ideal for addressing migraine at its roots.
+Since our Springfield functional medicine doctor evaluates the causes of chronic illness the functional medicine approach is ideal for addressing migraine at its roots.
 To accomplish this goal, it uses the Functional Medicine operating system.
 This consists of the Functional Medicine Timeline, The Functional Medicine Matrix, and the Therapeutic Lifestyle Factors (Sleep & Relaxation, Movement & Exercise, Nutrition, Stress, and Relationships).
 Functional Medicine Matrix, based on a scientific framework known as “systems biology,” allows the practitioner to evaluate imbalances at the cellular level.
 This helps sort out why the disease has occurred in the first place.
 By understanding each of these imbalances the person with migraine is empowered to make changes to correct them.
 Each part of the Matrix is called a “node,” and there are 7 nodes on the Functional Medicine Matrix.
 You can read about them here: Assimilation, Defense & Repair, Energy, Biotransformation & Elimination, Structural Integrity, Transport, and Communication.

 Understand The Seven “Nodes” on the Functional Medicine Matrix